McHenry County Illinois assistance programs.

 Housing Authority is the region’s local community action agency.
-Most of the resources focus around housing needs, such as grants for paying rent, providing low income housing, shelters or emergency rental assistance.
+Most of the resources focus around housing needs, such as grants for paying rent, providing low income housing, shelters or emergency energy bill assistance.
 They also process applications for government programs such as section 8 housing vouchers.
-In some cases, individuals will be offered zero percent loans for their housing needs.

-They also administer the Rental Housing Support Program, provide heating bill help from LIHEAP, and weatherization services.
+They also administer the Rental Housing Support Program, provide emergency or long term heating bill help from LIHEAP, as well as weatherization services.
 Last, but not least, is dental care for low income families.
+They also help rehab (repair) old homes, administer free energy conservation updates to homes and other social services.
 Call the agency for referrals and other support services.
 More on programs from McHenry County Housing Authority.